sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/1000 - nlp-table.md

 **Alternatives**

-For alternatives to this method, see [Choosing a table method](doc:table-methods).
+For alternatives to this method, see [Table methods](doc:table-methods).

 **How it works**